-To participate in the Maine Senior FarmShare Program you must:
+To participate in the Maine Senior FarmShare Program a senior must:

-Things you should consider when signing up with a farmer:
+*Things seniors should carefully consider before signing up with a farmer:

-Does the farm grow fruits and vegetables that you enjoy?
+Does the farm grow fruits and vegetables that the senior prefers?

-Are you required to go pick up your produce from the farm, or does the farmer deliver to you?
+Are seniors required to pick up produce or does the farmer deliver?